Bringing the Watery Sense of Place

 “While the locavore American food movement has spurred the production and consumption of local land food beyond all expectations, local seafood remains mostly a quaint curiosity,” says writer Paul Greenberg in his book American Catch.
 “We are too confused or too preoccupied to widen the circle of localness to include the local ocean.”

 FreshCatch aims to widen that circle by offering fruits from our local sea through seafood delivery, farmers’ market sales, and educational initiatives.
 It’s a collaborative endeavor that comes out of a community of small-scale seafood suppliers committed to creating a better market for their product through local demand.

-Last spring, FreshCatch launched a series of monthly dinners in collaboration with Oakland-based Alice Collective.
-Called “On the Hook,” each event is themed around a particular environmental issue related to our seafood, like kelp deforestation or salmon habitat destruction.
-Conservationists, fishers, and other experts versed in the evening’s issue give talks to accompany each course.
-Meals are curated with local ingredients, and proceeds go to relevant conservation-based organizations.
+In the spring of 2019, FreshCatch put on a dinner in collaboration with Oakland-based Alice Collective.
+Called “On the Hook,” it was set up as a series of events themed around environmental issues related to our seafood, like kelp deforestation or salmon habitat destruction.
+Conservationists, fishers, and other experts versed in the evening’s issue were rounded up for talks to accompany each course.
+Meals were curated with local ingredients with proceeds earmarked for relevant conservation-based organizations.